 Different maps of the world, or a rich tapestry?

-I have discovered over time that the more we don't understand someone's behaviour, or struggle to accept it, the more opportunity there is to learn.
+I have discovered over time that the more challenging it is to understand someone's behaviour, the more opportunity there is to learn.

 It starts within ourselves.
 With a genuine intent to acknowledge and accept someone just as they are.
 It doesn't mean giving in or tolerating unacceptable behaviour, it's about making a choice about how you're going to handle it.